United Kingdom · Beginner guide

 2. Start on flat ground away from the bowl or main line.
 Get comfortable pushing, stopping, and turning.

-3. Stay out of the main flow until you understand the park's "lanes."
+3. Stay out of the main flow until you understand how people move through the park.
 Think of it like joining a roundabout — look, wait for a gap, then go.

 A realistic first session